-Expansion joint recesses and seats for new construction shall contain no block-outs (See Figure 2.10).
+Expansion joint recesses and seats for new construction shall contain no block-outs (See Figure 5.8).
 Lower the upper tendon anchors and re-arrange the anchor layout as necessary to provide access for the stressing jacks.
 It is unlikely that this will result in any significant loss of tendon eccentricity or structural efficiency.
 Responsibilities regarding expansion joint recesses and seats include:

-- Designer select and show required expansion joint details on Contract Drawings. - Contractor construct expansion joint device recesses and seats in accordance with the details on the Contract Drawings or the approved Shop Drawings. - CEI check there are no block-outs or penetrations of the expansion joint recess and seat, that it is constructed correctly and cast monolithically with the precast segment.
+- Designer select and show required expansion joint details on Contract Drawings. - Contractor construct expansion joint device recesses and seats in accordance with the details on the Contract Drawings or the approved Shop Drawings. - CEI check there are no block-outs or penetrations of the expansion joint recess and seat, that it is constructed correctly and cast monolithically with the segment.

-4.7 Drip Notches and Flanges (Requirement 4.F)
+4.5 Drip Notches and Flanges (Requirement 4.F)

 Even though protected by expansion joint glands or drainage troughs, water can leak into the recesses and seats.
 It can then seep behind pour-backs into anchorages.
-To prevent this, provide flanges on the underside of the transverse seat for the expansion joint so that any leaking water cannot flow back under the slab and behind seal coats or pour-backs (Figure 2.10).
-Responsibilities regarding drip notches and flanges include:
+To prevent this, provide flanges on the underside of the transverse seat for the expansion joint so that any leaking water cannot flow back under the slab and behind seal coats or pour-backs.